4O4-Not-F0und/Gura-Bot/README.md

 # Telegram Translate Bot

-Telegram-Translate-Bot is a Go-based Telegram bot that automatically detects the language of incoming messages in specified chats and translates them into English using an OpenAI-compatible API.
+Telegram-Translate-Bot is a Go-based Telegram bot that automatically detects the language of incoming messages in specified chats and translates them using an OpenAI-compatible API.

 ## Features